 Route 9-Marist Main Gate

-NYSDOT and Marist College requested PDCTC to evaluate alternative intersection configurations intended to reduce or eliminate turning movements into Marist College at the Route 9 – Marist Main Gate intersection.
+NYSDOT and Marist College requested DCTC to evaluate alternative intersection configurations intended to reduce or eliminate turning movements into Marist College at the Route 9 – Marist Main Gate intersection.
 They are reviewing the possibility of closing the Main Gate to both vehicular and pedestrian traffic and evaluating likely impacts on the other two entrances and the College’s internal road system.

-The study was conducted by PDCTC staff with assistance from project consultants Creighton Manning Engineers and Fitzgerald & Halliday under the direction of an advisory committee made up of public agencies and private interests that had development plans in the corridor, including: Dutchess County Planning & Development, NYS Department of Transportation (Region 8), Marist College, Town of Poughkeepsie, City of Poughkeepsie, Dutchess County Public Works, NYS Office of Mental Health, Hudson Heritage LLC and Inland Management.
+The study was conducted by DCTC staff with assistance from project consultants Creighton Manning Engineers and Fitzgerald & Halliday under the direction of an advisory committee made up of public agencies and private interests that had development plans in the corridor, including: Dutchess County Planning & Development, NYS Department of Transportation (Region 8), Marist College, Town of Poughkeepsie, City of Poughkeepsie, Dutchess County Public Works, NYS Office of Mental Health, Hudson Heritage LLC and Inland Management.

 County, state and local officials hailed the Route 9 Land Use and Transportation Study as a valuable tool for future planning.
-“We have long recognized the important link between land use and transportation, and we are pleased the PDCTC study has concluded with so many useful recommendations,” said Robert Dennison, PE, Regional Director (Hudson Valley Region) of the New York State Department of Transportation.
+“We have long recognized the important link between land use and transportation, and we are pleased the DCTC study has concluded with so many useful recommendations,” said Robert Dennison, PE, Regional Director (Hudson Valley Region) of the New York State Department of Transportation.
 “The Route 9 corridor is an important piece of our local and regional transportation system and with State, County and local governments working together, we can create a well balanced system.”

 County Executive Steinhaus concluded, “Collaborative partnerships are how we do business in Dutchess County.
 The recommendations presented today are the result of people coming together to find workable solutions that benefit all of us.”